Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Start your day by going to Capo Caccia.

-Start your day by heading to Neptune’s Grotto, a marine cave in Capo Caccia, roughly 30 minutes from Alghero.
+Start your day by heading to Neptune’s Grotto, a marine cave in Capo Caccia, roughly 30 minutes’ driving distance from Alghero.

 You have two options to visit the caves.
-Drive to Capo Caccia and descend the many steps of the impressive Escala del Cabirol or catch a boat from Alghero.
+You can drive to Capo Caccia — but that means you also have to descend the many steps of the impressive Escala del Cabirol — or alternately, you can catch a boat from Alghero.

 As an alternative, you can take one of the many boats departing regularly from the port of Alghero and sailing straight to the cave if you don’t want to deal with all those steps (or if your mobility needs make that not possible).